rkstgr/to_opus/README.md

 # to_opus
-Rust program to convert all .wav files to .opus
+Rust program to convert all .wav files (recursively) to .opus

 Usage
 ```shell